ajaanek/Online-Retail-Sales-Analysis/README.md

 ## Key Insights
 **Product Insights**:
 The analysis revealed that the top 20 products by sales volume are not the same as the top 20 by revenue.
-This suggests that products with high sales frequency tend to be lower-priced, everyday items, while higher-priced, premium items—though sold less frequently—drive a significant portion of the revenue.
+This suggests that products with high sales frequency tend to be lower-priced, everyday items, while higher-priced, premium items-though sold less frequently-drive a significant portion of the revenue.

 **Regional Performance**:
 A significant concentration of sales is observed in the UK, highlighting an opportunity to either expand in other regions or further optimize operations within the UK.